The construction of the statue

 Since white contains the whole visible light spectrum, it symbolizes the unity of the manifestation of colours in particular and of any thing in general.
 Now, the unity can only be represented by a point of the sagittal plan dividing the body of the personage into complementary halves.
 It follows that the central spike symbolizes the white light or unity and the lateral spikes its manifestation into complementary colours or terms such as right and left, clarity and obscurity etc.

 The right/left polarization is in close relation with the statue orientation.
 In fact, the last one is facing Europe and, more deeply, East, the direction from which light is emerging from obscurity.
 The personage has consequently South or light on her right and North or obscurity on her left.
 It is therefore natural that the right hand carries the torch and the left one the book of laws.
 The flame of the luminous world lights up the laws that govern the relationships between the beings of the obscure world.
+Having been cast off the chains, the left foot moves forward and initiates the walk towards freedom.

 During his existence the being can wander in the obscurity of the terrestrial world or turn towards the light of the celestial world.
 A light that lights the being himself and the surrounding world as well.